ClarissaIngraham/configure-ad/README.md

 ![image](https://github.com/user-attachments/assets/c129f076-b3bd-426a-aad4-f9a4df701a52)

-Client-1 will establish connectivity with DC-1, and to confirm this connection, a ping test will be conducted from Client-1 to DC-1.
-In order for this to work, we will first login to DC-1 and turn of the domain,public, and private firewalls.
-Once that is applied, we are going to open up powershell in VM-Client-1 and we should be able to successfully ping DC-1, confirming connectivity.
-(Enter ping 10.0.0.4 in powershell)
+Now Client-1 will establish connectivity with DC-1, and to confirm this connection, a ping test will be conducted from Client-1 to DC-1.
+In order for this to work, we will first login to DC-1 and turn off the domain,public, and private firewalls.
+Once that is applied, we are going to open up Powershell in the VM-Client-1 and we should be able to successfully ping DC-1, confirming connectivity.
+(Enter ping 10.0.0.4 in Powershell)
 </p>

 <p>